jogerj/genshin-tcg-cbir/README.md

 ## [Demo](https://jogerj.github.io/genshin-tcg-cbir/)

+## Disclaimer

+This repository is a proof of concept and not actively maintained.

 ## Extracting deck data

 1. To generate image, go to the deck in Casket of Tomes, select the "..." menu -> "Preview Deck" -> "Share" -> "Save".
 The image will be stored in your ScreenShots folder.
 See [samples](samples) folder for examples.